abdel792/mp3DirectCut/readme.md

 ## Change for version 4.0 ##

-*	 Added the Compatibility of the add-on with both Python 2.7 and 3.
+*	 Added the Compatibility of the add-on with both Python 2.7 and 3;
+*	 Fixed a bug with add-on paths that contain non-ASCII characters.

 ## Change for version 3.0 ##